Call Us Today!

-Free Consultation!
+Free Consultation

-Contact Drivers Legal Plan for a free consultation.
+Contact Drivers Legal Plan

-If You Get A Ticket In Nebraska
+If You Get a Ticket in Nebraska

 As a general rule, drivers who hold commercial driver’s licenses are held to much stricter standards for traffic violations and given harsher punishments than drivers of regular vehicles.
 Additionally, these harsher punishments apply whether the CDL holder was driving their personal vehicle or their commercial vehicle at the time of the violation.